yyc12345/libcmo21/Assets/CodeGen/EnumsMigration/README.md

 java MainRunner
 ```

-After running, program will process input file located in `Input`directory, and output JSON file to `Intermediate` directory.
+After running, program will process input file located in `Input` directory, and output JSON file to `Intermediate` directory.

 ### Enums Render

-* Enter `EnumsRender` directory and setup it witl Astral UV.
+* Enter `EnumsRender` directory and setup it with Astral UV.
 * Execute `uv run main.py` to run program.
 * Program will process JSON file located in `Intermediate` directory, and output final artifacts to `Output` directory.